Insight Signals

 What teams get back

-A sharper read on user behavior without leaving the core research workflow.
+A sharper read on behavior inside the core research workflow.

 Emotion in context